The 7 benefits of online invoicing

 Reliable, regular billing is more likely to result in reliable, regular payment.

 - Include wording about a small penalty for late payment

 This will remind clients to pay on time, though it can be a good idea to cut loyal clients a bit of slack if they nearly always pay promptly.

 - Set up some simple reports

 Accounting software has plenty of reporting options.
-Review these and decide if you want to create any customized ones.
+Review these and decide if you want to create any customised ones.
 Then run the reports at least once a month so you can stay on top of your company’s cashflow.

 Online invoicing makes good business sense